Charlotte Laws: Activism against revenge porn

 On June 4, 2013, Laws gave testimony before the California State Senate in favor of SB 255, a law designed to protect victims from revenge porn or "cyber rape," a term Laws coined.
-The bill was sponsored by State Senator Anthony Cannella of Modesto, CA and was signed into law on October 1, 2013, making California the second state to pass a law designed to help victims of non-consensual pornography.
+The bill was sponsored by State Senator Anthony Cannella of Modesto, California and was signed into law on October 1, 2013, making California the second state to pass a law designed to help victims of non-consensual pornography.
 Until 2018, Laws was a board member of the Cyber Civil Rights Initiative (CCRI), an organization dedicated to helping victims of online harassment.
 Since 2012, Laws has been meeting with state and federal legislators, urging them to pass laws to protect victims.

 In 2017, Speier and several other legislators, introduced the Ending Non-consensual Online User Graphic Harassment (ENOUGH) Act., A federal bill called The SHIELD Act (Stopping Harmful Image Exploitation and Limiting Distribution) was later introduced in 2019.
 In 2022 the PROTECT Act was introduced.
-In addition to pushing for a federal anti-revenge porn law, Laws has recently been tackling the problem of deep fake pornography and sextortion.
-She claims to have assisted over 500 victims of non-consensual pornography, morphed porn (or deep fakes), and sextortion since the inception of her activism in 2012.
+In addition to pushing for a federal anti-revenge porn law, Laws has worked on the problem of deep fake pornography and sextortion.
+She claims to have assisted over 800 victims of non-consensual pornography, morphed porn (or deep fakes), and sextortion since the inception of her activism in 2012.

 Laws stars in the Netflix docuseries, The Most Hated Man on the Internet, produced by Raw TV.
 It began streaming on July 27, 2022.

 Laws has discussed her battle against revenge porn on various television shows and podcasts including Tamron Hall, The Adam Carolla Show, Ask Dr. Drew, Good Day LA, Inside Edition, Access Hollywood, Banfield, Lorraine and News Desk with Tom Newton Dunn.
+Laws has made presentations on the issue at the Woodrow Wilson International Center for Scholars, the University of Wisconsin-Oshkosh and to lawyers affiliated with the office of the United States Attorney.

+Political Advocacy for Animals

+Laws, a passionate advocate for animal rights, ventured into local politics to represent nonhuman animals.
+In her 2004 campaign for a seat on the Greater Valley Glen Council, she pledged to represent both human and nonhuman constituents.
+After her election, a new role called the Director of Animal Welfare (DAW) was created based on her recommendation.

+The city government later endorsed the DAW program, spreading to approximately fifty neighborhoods in Los Angeles.
+Most DAWs are appointed by neighborhood councils, but the program's bylaws also allow for DAW general membership to make appointments.

+Laws describes the DAW program as an effort to increase the representation of animals in policy making.
+She elaborated, "The DAWS provide a voice and a form of political representation for nonhuman animals."
+This initiative is part of a broader international trend towards institutionalizing the political representation of animals and aims to expand the definition of the political community.